MedVisBonn/DrusenSegmentation-ModifiedChen/README.md

 * Python 3.7: https://www.python.org/downloads/

-* Other python packages such as numpy, scipy, skimage, argparse, os, sys, and matplotlib should be pre-installed
+* Other python packages such as opencv, cffi, numpy, scipy, skimage, and matplotlib should be pre-installed

 to run.